 The owner thought that type of agriculture would make him more money than growing grapes for making Bordeaux wine.
 He ended up selling Chateau d’Angludet in 1961 to Diana and Peter Sichel.

-The Sichel family were well-known Bordeaux negociants who own the firm Maison Sichel and also maintain a large ownership stake in Chateau Palmer.
-The vineyards of d’Angludet were in such poor shape at the time the estate was bought, that less than 7 hectares were still planted to vines.
+The Sichel family were already well-known Bordeaux negociants who own the firm Maison Sichel and also maintain a large ownership stake in Chateau Palmer.
+The Sichel family has deep roots in Bordeaux, having been there since 1883.
+At the time of the purchase, the vineyards of d’Angludet were in such poor shape due to the frost of 1956, that less than 7 hectares were still planted to vines.
 That is not the case any longer.

 The Sichel’s invested large sums of money to bring d’Angludet back into shape.
-They replanted the vineyards, adding more Petit Verdot to the vineyard and completely renovated and modernized their wine making facilities.
-The Sichel family still own and manage Chateau d’Angludet today.
+They replanted the vineyards, adding more Petit Verdot to the vineyard, and completely renovated and modernized their wine-making facilities.
+The Sichel family still owns and manages Chateau d’Angludet today.

 Chateau d’Angludet was one of the first estates in the Left Bank to embrace green harvesting, hoping to reduce yields naturally.
 That practice started in 1988. d’Angludet has another first to their credit, they were one of the first estates in the Medoc to practice ecological pest control as well as to practice green harvesting.